kunhwiko/concepts/systems/Kubernetes/2-basics.md

 ```
 CRI
    a) Enables Kubernetes to support a general interface for not only Docker containers but other container runtimes as well.
-   b) Kubelet interacts with CRI via gRPC to determine what container runtime to use.
+   b) Kubelet interacts with custom implementations of CRI via gRPC to determine what the container runtime should do.
 ```

 ##### Pod Lifecycle Event Generator (PLEG)